-Doctor holding medicine with American flag background.
+Doctor holding medicine bottle, American flag background.

 American Whiskey Nutrition Facts